alexito4/RuneterraWallpapersDownloader/README.md

 - Set 1: Foundations
 - Set 2: Rising Tides
-- Set 3: Call of the Mountain
+- Set 3: Call of the Mountain + Monuments of Power

 # How to use